An annual BBC TV licence fee cost £159 per household.

 Unlike commercial radio for example, there is very little customer pressure requiring local BBC Radio Stations to boost the quality of their output or expand their listener base.

-The case for the BBC TV licence fee
+The case for not abolishing the BBC TV licence fee

 Those who support the BBC’s current broad funding arrangements make a number of alternative points to justify the current regime: